The Secret Storm: Amy Ames

-Meanwhile, Amy had been on a boat with Belle Clemmens and her illegitimate daughter, Robin, when there was an accident.
-Robin died, and Belle, totally furious, intended to make Amy's life miserable, which she did with great glee.
+Meanwhile, Amy had been on a boat with Belle Clemmens' illegitimate daughter, Robin, when there was an accident.
+Robin drowned, and Belle, totally furious, intended to make Amy's life miserable, which she did with great glee.

 Belle stole Paul Britton from Amy, which sent her into a nervous breakdown.
 She had been helped by a Dr. Ian Northcote, who had married her stepmother, Valerie Hill Ames.
 She met a man named Kevin Kincaid, and later on, married him.
 Conniving Belle had married his father, Dan, after using Paul and throwing him away.

 Amy and Kevin divorced, and she was artificially inseminated by a Dr. Brian Neeves.
 A nurse named Martha Ann Ashley (Audre Johnson), who was a cohort of Belle's told her what was going on, and Belle used this as a blackmailing tactic against Amy to keep her lover stocked in racing cars.
 However, this backfired in Belle's face when her lover, Robert, began to see her former ward, Joanna Morrison.

 Amy gave birth to Danielle (her child that was artificially inseminated) and found out that Kevin had returned to Woodbridge.
 He had wanted to divorce Amy in London, (he had been shot and left paralyzed from the waist down) but he was in the middle of the living room in Valerie's house.
 He attempted to walk to Amy, but missed the mark by a few inches, he fell to the floor.
 Amy fell to the floor as well, joined by her daughters Lisa and Danielle.
 Valerie came into the room and saw the love that her stepdaughter had for her husband, and they never parted again.

+Ellen Ames

-Ellen AmesEllen Ames (née Tyrell) was played by Ellen Cobb-Hill.
+Ellen Ames (née Tyrell) was played by Ellen Cobb-Hill.

 Ellen, the youngest daughter of Judge J.T.
 Tyrell and Grace Tyrell, was also the younger sister of Pauline Rysdale, and was married to her sister's ex-fiancé, Peter Ames.
 Peter and Ellen eloped, to the shock of Pauline, who had always loved him.
 From this union came three children: Susan Ames Dunbar, the oldest, Jerry Ames, the sole son, and Amy Ames, the youngest.
 In the first episode of series Ellen was involved in a car accident and was taken to Woodbridge Hospital in Woodbridge, New York.
 She died of her injuries, and the family spiraled out of control.

 Jerry was furious and was intent exacting revenge on the drunk driver who took his mother's life.
 He beat him violently and Jerry wound up in reform school.
 Susan took over as the mother figure of the family, and became quite bossy.